khill42/OSC_IntroHPC/_episodes/01-bash.md

 - "We connect to remote servers, like HPC's, using the Terminal"
 - "SSH is a secure protocl for connecting to remote servers"
 - "To connect to a server, you need it's address, an open port, and your user ID"
+- "With OnDemand, you can upload and download files, create, edit, submit, and monitor jobs, run GUI applications, and connect via SSH, all via a web broswer."
 ---

 ## Opening a Terminal